helium/HIP/0000-iot-assertion-fees.md

 Helium's documentation would need to be adjusted to reflect the new rates.
 For example, https://docs.helium.com/blockchain/transaction-fees/

-This will be backwards compatible.
+This will be backwards compatible with

 # Success Metrics
 [success-metrics]: #success-metrics